faragorn/giphy_api_ruby/README.md

 end
 ```

-You are highly recommended to use a different JSON parser for perfomance reasons.
+You are highly recommended to use a different JSON parser for perfomance reasons. <br />
-The easiset solution is to use [MultiJSON](https://github.com/intridea/multi_json)
+The easiset solution is to use [MultiJSON](https://github.com/intridea/multi_json) gem. <br />
-Your custom JSON parser should implement `load` method.
+Your custom JSON parser must implement `load` method.

 ## Usage